nourrminaa/oop2-labs/src/main/java/com/nourmina/oop2labs/course/Chapter1.md

 - `pane.getChildren` → returns an observable list of nodes that are children of the pane
 - `pane.getChildren().add(node)` → adds a node to the pane
 - `pane.getChildren().addAll(node1, node2, ...)` → adds multiple nodes to the pane
+- if we try to put `pane.setLayoutX()` and `pane.setLayoutY()` here it will be cancelled

 ### b.
 Pane
 - this is the base class; it does not arrange children automatically like the StackPane
+- they will all be placed at the default position (0, 0)
+- if we need to use it we can `pane.setLayoutX()` and `pane.setLayoutY()` to set the coordinates

+### c.
+FlowPane
+- the components are placed in a row until no more components can fit in that row, then a new row is started automatically.
+- `FlowPane mainPane = new FlowPane(Orientation.VERTICAL);`: now all the components are placed each on a line
+- `FlowPane firstNamePane = new FlowPane(5,7);` : the first one is the Horizontal Gap, the second is the Vertical Gap between the nodes in the same pane
 ---

 ## 8. JavaFX Coordinates System